rwaldron/tc39-notes/es8/2017-03/mar-21.md

 YK: I think in general, that is a necessary, but not sufficient thing for stage 2.
 The norms of the committee is that the API is reasonably done as well as semantics.

 AWB: I was going to comment earlier.
-When the consensus is not to advance, it does not mean that it might pass in the future (without changes), It just means that people aren't ready to move along as it currently is.
+When the consensus is not to advance, it does not mean that it might pass in the future (without changes), it just means that people aren't ready to move along as it currently is.
 It might simply be a matter of coming back with more complete information.

 ZB: We are reviewing the proposal to move RelativeTimeFormat to stage 2.